ichko/ichko.github.io/_posts/2020-10-06-еmergent-structures-in-robust-message-passing.markdown

 the `generator` to generate images robust to particular disruptions, which we deemed innate properties of natural images.
 What if we try to do something even more generic.
 At the end of the day we want images with structure.
 And something that has structure has low entropy, meaning it can be compressed.
-What is a neural network that tries to compress something.
+Which neural network architecture can compress?
-Well, an `AE`, a normal one.
+An `AutoEncoder`, a normal one.
 Let's replace our disruption function with an `AE` and force the generator to generate images that are compressible (by an `AE`) - have low entropy.

 More precisely the network we will experiment with look have the following structure:

 ![Diagram of Hourglass network](/assets/inverted-ae/hourglass-network.png)

-What will these _expanding_ and _squeezing_ networks be.
+What will the structure of these _expanding_ and _squeezing_ networks be.
 Well, if they are stacks of dense layers the property of local dependence of the pixels will be lost, because the network would not differentiate between pixels that are near by vs pixels that are far apart.
 But if we use `Conv2D` layers, because of the nature of the convolution operation, we can expect structures with local dependence.